 For English speakers, job opportunities will mostly be in cities such Beijing and Shaghai - the business and industrial hubs of the country.
 Many multi-national companies have their Asian headquarters in one of these East coast locations - as well as in Hong Kong and other locations such as Guangzhou, Shenzhen and Tianjin.

 The country houses many well-known international companies such as:

 Positions for foreign nationals are available in in-demand occupations including:

-There are positions for foreign nationals in technical and IT related roles, while jobs in finance and banking are available, but may be more difficult to enter into.
+Jobs in finance and banking are also available, but may be more difficult to enter into.

 You can teach in Hong Kong with the right qualifications, although work may not be as readily available as in the rest of China, as English is already widely spoken there.

-Internships and summer work placements for students can also be arranged by:
+Internships and summer work placements for students can be arranged by:

 Voluntary work can help you build your skill-set and learn a new language.
 It will help to have some money saved before you set off as the vast majority of voluntary positions are unpaid.
 Volunteering looks good on your CV and gives you the chance to network and build contacts.